AceDataCloud/MidjourneyAPI/docs/midjourney_imagine_api_integration_guide.md

 Through the above code, we obtained the mask `mask` that needs to be redrawn.
 Next, we also need to set the parameter `action` to `variation_region`, generate the image ID `image_id` (refer to the content above for obtaining this parameter), and pass in the corresponding mask `mask`.
 Other parameter information is as follows:

-- `action`: The action to be performed on the image, here it is `variation_region`, indicating that a partial redrawing of the image is to be performed.
+- `action`: The behavior of operating on the image, here it is `variation_region`, indicating that the image will be partially redrawn.
-- `prompt`: A description of the partial redrawing of the image (optional parameter).
+- `prompt`: A description of the local redrawing of the image (optional parameter).
-- `image_id`: A unique identifier for the image, convenient for partial redrawing of the image.
+- `image_id`: The unique identifier of the image, convenient for local redrawing of the image.
 - `mask`: The base64 encoding of the mask area corresponding to the image (the image is specified by the above image_id).

 Therefore, according to the above rules, we need to set the correct parameters.
 The parameter `prompt` is an optional parameter.
 Here, for the sake of comparison, the `prompt` for the mask area is set to `A cute cat`.
 The specific parameter settings are shown in the figure below: